Eden Project

-The Eden Project (Edenva) is a visitor attraction in Cornwall, England.
+The Eden Project (Edenva) is a visitor attraction in Cornwall, England owned and operated by registered charity the Eden Trust.
 The project is located in a reclaimed china clay pit.

 The complex is dominated by two huge enclosures consisting of adjoining domes that house thousands of plant species, and each enclosure emulates a natural biome.
 The biomes consist of hundreds of hexagonal and pentagonal ethylene tetrafluoroethylene (ETFE) inflated cells supported by geodesic tubular steel domes.
 The larger of the two biomes simulates a rainforest environment (and is one of the largest indoor rainforests in the world) and the second, a Mediterranean environment.

 The attraction also has an outside botanical garden which is home to many plants and wildlife native to Cornwall and the UK in general; it also has many plants that provide an important and interesting backstory, for example, those with a prehistoric heritage.

-There are plans to build an Eden Project in the seaside town of Morecambe, Lancashire, with a focus on the marine environment.
+Several other Eden Project locations have been proposed and planned in various locations around the world.